 The Inca Trail and Choquequirao Hike are 2 of the most epic hikes to an ancient citadel in Peru.
 Both treks offer stunning views of the Andes mountains and the ancient Inca ruins, but there are some critical differences between the two.

-• The Inca Trail is much more popular than the Choquequirao trek, which can be pretty crowded during peak seasons.
+• The Inca Trail is much more popular than the Choquequirao trek.

 • The Choquequirao trek is more challenging but less crowded and offers a more authentic experience.